 This week on Discover Nature, listen for the eerie calls of bobcats in the wild.

 Several hundred years ago, bobcats lived throughout the United States.
-They were largely eliminated from much of the central states area, but are still scattered throughout areas with sufficient habitat.
+They were largely eliminated from much of the U.S., but are still scattered throughout areas with sufficient habitat.

 On cool fall evenings, listen for their hisses, growls, snorts, and screams coming from the woods.